Trace (TV series): Production

-The filming process is very intensive: six episodes in one time.
-In the first months of the project, shooting could be up to 18 hours per day, then - up to 12 hours.
-Many actors, including leading actors, did not survive the rhythm of the shooting and left the project.
-At the time of filming an Episode 450 there were already 3500 actors.
+The filming process is intense: six episodes are shot at once.
+In the first months of the project, shooting could be up to 18 hours per day.
+Later on, the shooting time was reduced to an average of 12 hours per day.
+Many actors, including lead actors, felt they were overworked, and left the project.
+By Episode 450, 3500 actors had appeared on the show.

+Several sets have been created for the show such as a laboratory, a meeting room, a futuristic office, a morgue, and an interrogation room.